Shopstar Design System

 Organized Design System File

 Once styles and components were finalized, we began compiling and organizing them into a Figma file to make everything easily accessible and the documentation process enjoyable.
-File was organized following an Atomic Design structure.

 A screenshot of a Figma workspace displaying button components in various states on the left side, such as default, hover, active, and disabled.
 Each button is visually represented with different styles and colors.
 On the right side, a documentation panel outlines the button properties, including size, color, state, typography, padding, and interaction behaviors.
 The workspace has a structured layout, ensuring clarity in design specifications and component usage.